grimy86/grimy86/README.md

 ## About
 I have a background in Biotech-ecology, where my fascination with innovation and technology has been a driving force.

-In October of 2023 I started my software development and computer science journey.
+In October of 2023 my software development and computer science journey started.

 ## Programming Languages
 <div align="left">